xlaurahu/CorrDiffSCIL/README.md

-# Earth-2 Correction Diffusion Model 1.0.0 User Guide
+# Earth-2 Correction Diffusion NIM User Guide
 A guide for generating an AI weather forecast using NVIDIA Earth2Studio CorrDiff NIM 1.0.0

 ## Required Installations in JupyterHub